GVR Report cover U.S. Medical Billing Outsourcing Market Size, Share & Trends Report

 Service Insights

-The front-end services segment dominated the market with a revenue share of over 35.0% in 2021.
-It consists of processes such as scheduling, preregistration, registration, eligibility, insurance verification, and pre-authorization.
-Managing front-end services well is a key to reducing repetitive work and improving the patient experience with faster service.
-Therefore, the demand for outsourcing these services is strong.
-Middle-end services are anticipated to witness maximum growth in the coming years due to the entry of new market players, growing awareness among healthcare practitioners, and increasing adoption of services.
+Based on service, the front-end services segment dominated the market with a revenue share of 38.60% in 2024.
+These services comprise scheduling, pre-registration, registration, eligibility, insurance verification, and pre-authorization.
+Managing front-end services is essential for reducing repetitive work and improving the patient experience with faster service.
+Therefore, the demand for outsourcing these services is robust.

 End-use Insights